p10rahulm/your-static-website/README.md

 ```

 ##### _index.md in the content folder
+The descriptions are given below within the toml. use this reference to change the file.
 ```toml
 # Please use your own images.
 I provide the code with no implicit or explicit warranties and I am not to be liable for any claim or damages arising from use of this software.